clhenrick/color-legend-element/docs-src/index.md

 ### <a class="anchor" id="threshold" href="#threshold" aria-hidden>#</a> Threshold

 Threshold legends may be rendered by setting the `scaleType` property to `"threshold"`, and by setting the `domain` to an array of two or more sequential numbers.
-In order to render correctly, the length of the `range` colors array should be one longer than the length of the `domain` array.
+In order to render correctly, the length of the `range` colors array should be one less than the length of the `domain` array.

 <div class="example">
   <color-legend